A lot of people have been asking me: “What did you do in Chiang Mai?” “Are you on holiday or what? Why does it take so long?” and blah blah blah.

 Yes, I was on a holiday, but no, not that kind of holiday where you have all the time in the world to explore the new place without having anything to do or anything to think about.
 I don’t have the luxury to spend my own money on a one month holiday, just yet.
 And I don’t like a short 3 to 7 days kind of holiday either.
-That kind of short trip might get more expensive because of the flight ticket and stuffs and I didn’t want to waste my money only for a week of tiring holiday.
+That kind of short trip might get more expensive because of the flight ticket and stuff and I didn’t want to waste my money only for a week of tiring holiday.
 Why should I, right?
-Plus, there are no way I could leave my work for a week, either.
+Plus, there is no way I could leave my work for a week, either.

-But I could of course, work 5 days a week in a different place, different country, and travel around the city on the weekend (and weekday nights).
+But I could, of course, work 5 days a week in a different place, different country, and travel around the city on the weekend (and weekday nights).
 So it sounds like a pretty good deal to me.

-To fulfil my thirst for travel, and to cut down my cost and to buy me more time (read: weekend) to explore the city, we just simply moved and lived in Chiang Mai for a month while working.
+To fulfill my thirst for travel, and to cut down my cost and to buy me more time (read: weekend) to explore the city, we just simply moved and lived in Chiang Mai for a month while working.
 Why Chiang Mai?
 Well, because this city is suitable for people who work online!
 (Nah, actually it’s because Adam & Susan convinced and told us so).
 But you’ll see why.

 So in Chiang Mai, we mostly worked from a coffee shop – we just simply bought some drinks and sit there for hours, and if it gets boring or the internet gets a little bit troublesome, which rarely happened, we moved to another coffee shop.

-I think it’s no different with the idea of people moving from Jakarta to Bandung and live there in a longer period of time, except that it’s much more fun here in Chiang Mai.
+I think it’s no different with the idea of people moving from Jakarta to Bandung and live there for a longer period of time, except that it’s much more fun here in Chiang Mai.
 And it sounds fancy and expensive as it resides outside Indonesia, while in fact, it’s not.
 It’s a lot cheaper than Jakarta, for sure.
 And slightly cheaper than Bandung.

 Well, I can see why.
 Our (almost) one month stay in Chiang Mai was anything but stressful.
-The city is simply hassle free.
+The city is simply hassling free.
 It offers a lot of cheap amazing food, and the free internet connection around the city is mostly reliable and fast as well, compared to what we usually get in Indonesia – it’s twice as fast I think.
 And as a result, we spent way much time focusing on our work, rather than wasting our energy on the bad traffic and any other small things that bother us, every single day.

 We don’t need to wait for lunch time just to have our lunch.
 It sounds simple, but in the office, we have to wait until 11.30 am sharp to have our crappy lunch box.
 We can’t really go anywhere near to get some other food because of the traffic.
 It really bothers me and affects my mood for the day.

-(No offence, office mates!)
+(No offense, office mates!)

-So in this particular post, I want to reveal my way to do this, so YOU can hit the road without leaving your work behind.
+So in this particular post, I want to reveal my way to do this so you can hit the road without leaving your work behind.
 Remember, the company pays for your skill, not your life.
 Screw the cubicle.

 Now let’s talk about work – our big main issue.